ChrisYoxall/go.learning/readme.md

     - Define methods on types by adding a receiver in argument lists between the func keyword and method name.
 Functions with recievers are referred to as methods.

     - Create interfaces.
-Interfaces are collections of the signature of methods or other interfaces.
+Interfaces are collections of method signatures or other interfaces.
 Types that implement everything in the interface have implemented the interface and can be referred to using the interface (polymorphism).